 As many companies have discovered over the years, migrating workloads to a cloud-native solution present new challenges when it comes to risk and threats in a native cloud environment.

 Traditionally, computing workloads resided within the organization’s data centers, where they were protected against insider threats.
-Application protection was focused primarily on perimeter protections via mechanisms such as firewalls, intrusion prevention/detection systems (IPS/IDS), web application firewall (WAF) and distributed denial-of-service (DDoS) protection, secure web gateways (SWGs), etc.
+Application protection was focused primarily on perimeter protections via mechanisms such as firewalls, intrusion prevention/detection systems (IPS/IDS), web application firewall (WAF) services and distributed denial-of-service (DDoS) protection, secure web gateways (SWGs), etc.

 However, moving workloads to the cloud has presented new risks for organizations.
 Typically, public clouds provide only basic protections and are mainly focused on securing their overall computing environments, leaving individual and organizations workloads vulnerable.
 Because of this, deployed cloud environment are at risk of not only account compromises and data breaches, but also resource exploitation due to misconfigurations, lack of visibility or user error.